DS-RF/Yambo_examples/README.md

 > ypp

-go to *FixSymm* directory
+go to *FixSymm* directory and run setup again:

-> cd FixSymm

-run setup again:

 >  yambo_nl -F ../setup_nl.in